Chaudhry Fazal ur Rehman: Political career

-He ran for the seat of the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency PP-176 (Khanewal-III) in 1993 Pakistani general election but was unsuccessful.
+He ran for the seat of the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency PP-176 (Khanewal-III) in the 1993 Pakistani general election but was unsuccessful.
 He received 26,885 votes and lost the seat to Sardar Allah Yar Hiraj, a candidate of Pakistan Peoples Party (PPP).

-He was elected to the Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-176 (Khanewal-III) in 1997 Pakistani general election.
+He was elected to the Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-176 (Khanewal-III) in the 1997 Pakistani general election.
 He secured 27,064 votes and defeated Sardar Allah Yar Hiraj, a candidate of PPP.

-He was re-elected to the Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-215 (Khanewal-IV) in 2013 Pakistani general election.
+He was re-elected to the Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-215 (Khanewal-IV) in the 2013 Pakistani general election.
 He received 45,039 votes and defeated Ahmad Yar Hiraj, a candidate of Pakistan Muslim League (Q) (PML-Q).